un-painted-org/nomadbuild/docs/USAGE.md

 * **Build fails** – ensure internet connectivity; rerun `--build-image` if toolchain image is outdated.
 * **Flash fails** – verify IP address, make sure device and host are on same network.
 * **Port 9090 busy** – pass `--restart-webui` to stop existing container.
-* **After upgrading** – use `--clean-image` to ensure you're using a fresh Docker image after upgrading to a new nomadbuild release.
+* **After upgrading** – use `--build-image clean` to ensure you're using a fresh Docker image after upgrading to a new nomadbuild release.